Elizabeth Corday: Aftermath

 In Season 11, Elizabeth is angry that Kerry Weaver hired Dr. Lucien Dubenko to be a surgeon without consulting her (the Chief of Surgery), with Elizabeth noting that this was the only candidate she had expressly recommended against.
 Kerry is confused/irritated about Elizabeth's problems and doesn't understand why Elizabeth is "taking this so personally."
-In the episode "Try Carter" Elizabeth is convinced by Dr. John Carter to perform an illegal donation procedure between two HIV positive patients, because she believes the operation is the right thing to do (she also notes that a bill legalizing organ transplants between HIV+ individuals was approved by the Illinois state legislature and is stuck in bureaucratic limbo so the Governor hasn't been able to sign it into law).
+A sequence where Elizabeth calls Dubenko "cowardly and cocky" for not doing an illegal transplant, and rails about Kerry's "treachery and ambition", was in the original broadcast of the episode "Try Carter" but has been edited out of syndicated repeat showings.
+Elizabeth is convinced by Dr. John Carter to perform the illegal donation procedure between two HIV positive patients, because she believes the operation is the right thing to do and also because it'll piss Kerry off (she also notes that a bill legalizing organ transplants between HIV+ individuals was approved by the Illinois state legislature and is stuck in bureaucratic limbo so the Governor hasn't been able to sign it into law).
 Elizabeth does successfully perform the operation.
 This results in her facing the possibility of her losing her license and being dismissed from the staff.
-Weaver bluntly offers her the position of a clinical instructor with no possibility of tenure or future promotion (with a prior interaction in the episode with Dr. Dubenko suggesting that other doctors on the committee agreed with Elizabeth's actions, and Kerry did not).
+Weaver bluntly offers her the position of a clinical instructor with no possibility of tenure or future promotion, stating this was a compromise so that the hospital's Board of Directors would close the case without referring her to the State's Medical Review Board.
 With her career all but over at County, Corday quits her job and moves back to England.
 Corday's final appearance as a series regular was in Season 11, episode 4 "Fear".